FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Communication protocols and interfaces between components are left unspecified.
 For example, when MLRsearch Specification mentions "Controller calls Measurer",

 {::comment}

-    [MB94]: Aha, this answers a comment I made earlier :)
+    MB94: Aha, this answers a comment I made earlier :)
-            Let’s save cycles for other readers and move all this section early in the document.
+            Let's save cycles for other readers and move all this section early in the document.

-    [VP]: Hmm, maybe a subsection of overview?
+    VP: Hmm, maybe a subsection of overview?
           Definitely something needs to be moved around.

-    [MK]: Edited.
+    MK: Edited.
 And addressed the original concern.
 See my note at MB93.

 {:/comment}

 it is possible that the Controller notifies the Manager to call the Measurer indirectly instead.
 In doing so, the Measurer Implementations can be fully independent from the Controller implementations,